 Rubin held four honorary doctorates, a 1993 Presidential National Medal of Science, the 1994 Dickson Prize in Science from Carnegie-Mellon University, and the 1994 Russell Lectureship Prize of the American Astronomical Society.
 In 1981, she became the second woman astronomer to be elected to the National Academy of Sciences.
 She served as associate editor of Astronomical Journal from 1972 to 1977 and of Astrophysical Journal Letters from 1977 to 1982.
 In addition to numerous scientific papers, she published Bright Galaxies, Dark Matter, a collection of less technical articles designed for the general public, in 1997.

 On January 16, 2004, the National Academy of Sciences awarded Rubin its James Craig Watson Medal for “her seminal observations of dark matter in galaxies… and for generous mentoring of young astronomers, men and women.”

-Remembering what it was like to be a lone woman staring at galaxies, Vera Rubin considers it a responsibility and a privilege to be a mentor.
-“It is well known,” she says, “that I am available twenty-four hours a day to women astronomers.”
+Remembering what it was like to be a lone woman staring at galaxies, Vera Rubin considered it a responsibility and a privilege to be a mentor.
+“It is well known,” she said, “that I am available twenty-four hours a day to women astronomers.”